TheSwagLord69/telegram-contacts-to-vcf/README.md

-# Telegram export contacts to vcf
+# Convert Telegram contacts to a .vcf

-Converts contacts exported from Telegram Web to a .vcf format for your phone to import contacts.
+Converts the contacts exported from Telegram Web to a .vcf format for your phone to import the contacts.

 ## Usage